endernewton/tf-faster-rcnn/README.md

 tensorboard/<network name>/<dataset name>/default_val/
 ```

-The default number of training iterations are kept the same to the original faster RCNN, however I find it is beneficial to train longer for COCO (see report).
+The default number of training iterations is kept the same to the original faster RCNN, however I find it is beneficial to train longer for COCO (see report).
 Also note that due to the nondeterministic nature of the current implementation, the performance can vary a bit, but in general it should be within 1% of the reported numbers.

 ### Citation
 If you find this implementation or the analysis conducted in our report helpful, please consider citing: